History of US Wings

 Although during his 24-months supporting Ranger training he did not complete the two-month Ranger training program, and he never wore a Ranger Tab, subsequent assignment officers and leaders reviewing his assignments would recurrently see his assignment to 1st Ranger Company, 1st Student Battalion, the Student Brigade, United States Army Infantry School, Fort Benning, GA and carefully manage his assignments to make best use of his talent and experience.
 Although Sarge regrets that he never got his Ranger class date and the opportunity to earn his Ranger Tab, he realizes the importance of his amphibious training responsibilities and is very proud of his 2-years of duty with the Ranger Training Brigade.

 He later joined the 1st Infantry Division and was serving as a sergeant with the Big Red One in Lai Khe, Vietnam in 1968 when he was awarded the Purple Heart for combat injuries that ultimately ended his military career.
-After a full year in the hospital and three years on medical hold, Sarge was honorably retired from the US Army in 1973 (due to permanent disability from combat wounds received in Vietnam) after being promoted from SSG E-6 to SFC E-7* (note: a Sergeant First Class, SFC or E-7, is typically a “Platoon Sergeant,” second in charge of about 35 soldiers).
+After a full year in the hospital and three years on medical hold and after he contacted some Medical Negligence Experts, Sarge was honorably retired from the US Army in 1973 (due to permanent disability from combat wounds received in Vietnam) after being promoted from SSG E-6 to SFC E-7* (note: a Sergeant First Class, SFC or E-7, is typically a “Platoon Sergeant,” second in charge of about 35 soldiers).

 Before retiring, Sarge was an Army recruiter in Ohio and won the title of the nation’s Number One Recruiter from 1969-1973, using a customized Army jeep and a custom-painted Corvette as a recruiting tool.